 Learn more about how to become certified to teach knit and crochet here.

 People of all ages—more than 50 million—know how to knit, crochet and craft with yarn because its fun, relaxing and you can make great things.
 Whether you are a beginner or experienced knitter or crocheter, a designer or someone interested in learning more about the industry, you've come to the right place!

 Once you feel that you are ready to begin a project, we have some pattern suggestions for you as well.
-As you begin your project, if you have questions, visit 911/FAQs and the Bulletin Boards at this site, where some of our favorite crocheters and knitters hangout.
-You'll be amazed at how many of your questions can be answered just by searching the Bulletin Board database, And consider joining a local knitting and crocheting guild or group that meets up in locations in your community or online and taking a class offered at a local retailer, school or library.
+As you begin your project, if you have questions, visit 911/FAQs.
+And consider joining a local knitting and crocheting guild or group that meets up in locations in your community or online and taking a class offered at a local retailer, school or library.
 In addition, members of the Craft Yarn Council have web sites full of wonderful tips and techniques, videos, free patterns and interesting news.
-You can link to these sites from the About page.
+You can find our member companies on our About page.

 If you are a designer or are interested in becoming one, visit the Council's Yarn Standards pages.
 There are helpful sizing charts, pattern symbols, along with industry guidelines for designers.
 All enthusiasts also will find references at Yarn Standards to pattern abbreviations, needle and hook sizing and yarn weight standards helpful.

 When you are ready to buy yarn, you'll find lots of choices.
-Check out the yarn departments in national chains like WalMart and craft chains like Michaels and JoAnn Stores, as well as numerous regional craft chains like A.C.
+Check out the yarn departments in retail stores like WalMart and craft chains like Michaels and JoAnn Stores, as well as numerous regional craft chains like A.C.
 Moore and hundreds of independent yarn stores.
-There are also many mail order and Internet sources.
-If you have any difficulty locating a retail source, look under "Yarns" or "Crafts" in your local telephone directory.
+There are also many online shops.